What health conditions qualify for a Nevada Medical Marijuana card?

 Yes.
 But to obtain a Nevada card, you must prove Nevada residency by providing a Nevada driver's license or a Nevada identification card.
 Additionally, your physican certification form must be completed by a Nevada licensed physician.
 If you meet those guidelines, you can hold a Nevada medical marijuana card as well as from another state.

 How much do I have to pay the State for my card?

-Nevada requires a $100 fee for an initial registry identification card and $75 for a renewal registry identification card for a qualifying patient.
+Nevada requires either a $50 fee for one year or $100 fee for a two year registry identification card.
 On the day of your visit with us, we will collect the doctor evaluation fee, and if you qualify, the state fee for processing.